In the last 5 years

 The Chance of Pregnancy

-According to the American Society of Reproductive Medicine, a single frozen egg leading to live birth is about 2% to 12%.
+, a single frozen egg leading to live birth is about 2% to 12%.
 Because of this, doctors usually recommend having a couple dozen frozen.
 The success you have is based on a number of factors, such as your age and the quality of your partner’s sperm.
 A report in January 2013 made by ASRM stated that egg freezing technology has “improved dramatically” and that it should no longer be considered experimental.

 Depending on your situation and the future that you hope to have, this may be the most ideal and logical option for you when it comes to pregnancy.
 In order to know if that is the case, you will want to meet with a specialist to discuss the topic and your health in further detail.